D-Pottsy/D-Pottsy.github.io/_pages/about.md

 ---

 ![Tropospheric NO2 over the UK](/images/Global_NO2.png)
-*Tropospheric NO2 over the UK for 2018-2020.
-Data from TROPOMI/ESA, oversampled onto a 0.01 x 0.01 degree grid.*
+*Tropospheric NO2 averaged over 2021.
+Data from TROPOMI/ESA, oversampled onto a 0.1 x 0.1 degree grid.*